Betterez/btrz-ex-api-client/README.md

 ```

 ## Betterez Auth
-Betterez API's use the `x-api-key` and `Authorization` headers, depending the endpoint, they can be send via the `opts` param:
+Betterez API's use the `x-api-key` and `Authorization` headers, depending the endpoint, they can be sent via the `opts` param:

   * `BtrzExApiClient.Accounts.User.list([x_api_key: my_x_api_key])` - will add the `x-api-key` header.
   * `BtrzExApiClient.Accounts.User.list([x_api_key: my_x_api_key, internal: true])` - will request an internal token to the Betterez provider using the config keys and will add it to the `Authorization` header (using the Bearer JWT).